taxjar/taxjar-woocommerce-plugin/readme.txt

 BE ADVISED: TaxJar for WooCommerce is setup to work for sales in the US only.
 We do not support international sales at this time.

-<a href="http://www.taxjar.com">TaxJar</a> provides easy & accurate ecommerce sales tax reporting in addition to their sales tax calculation.
+[TaxJar](http://www.taxjar.com) provides easy & accurate ecommerce sales tax reporting in addition to their sales tax calculation.

 == Installation ==